Type something to search...

 Q2: Can Generative AI replace human programmers?

-of coding, such as producing boilerplate code or facilitating code completion.
+Generative AI can automate specific facets of coding, such as producing boilerplate code or facilitating code completion.
 However, it does not replace human programmers.
 Human expertise remains indispensable for conceiving intricate algorithms, debugging, and making pivotal decisions in the realm of software development.

 Indeed, there exist ethical concerns associated with AI-generated code.
 These concerns encompass the potential for bias in the training data and the misuse of AI-generated code for nefarious purposes.
 It is imperative to employ AI-generated code judiciously and ensure that it aligns with ethical standards.